Becky Russell, MS, CCC-SLP

 Meet The Owner

-Whether you're seeking support for a child, adult, or senior, Becky’s commitment to excellence and heartfelt care make NewCastle Speech Services, PLLC a trusted resource for speech and language development.
+Whether supporting a child with language development, assisting adult recovering communication skills, or helping families navigate specialized therapy needs, Becky’s dedication to excellence and heartfelt care make NewCastle Speech Services, PLLC a trusted resource for speech and language therapy.

 Meet Our Team